SegoCode/RepositoryTemplate/README.md

 ## Download

-Provide a direct link to where users can download the application, ensuring the source is reliable and the process is straightforward.
+Provide a direct link to where users can download the application

 ---
 <p align="center"><a href="https://github.com/SegoCode/RepositoryTemplate/graphs/contributors">